austingwalker/RBIAustin_Tball_Lineup_Generator/README.md

   - Bench Rule: With a lineup of thirteen (13) or less players a player must not sit the bench more than one (1) inning.

+  - *IF there are 7 or less players added to the roster the lineup will not meet RBI Austin Rules

 ### Built With

 * [React](https://reactjs.org/)
 * [JavaScript](https://www.javascript.com/)
 * [Bootstrap](https://getbootstrap.com)